deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 Because those weights already approximate the features of the data, they are well positioned to learn better when, in a second step, you try to classify images with the deep-belief network in a subsequent supervised learning stage.

-While RBMs have many uses, proper initialization of weights to facilitate later learning is one of their chief advantages.
-In a sense, they accomplish something similar to backpropagation: leading weights to model data well.
+While RBMs have many uses, proper initialization of weights to facilitate later learning and classification is one of their chief advantages.
+In a sense, they accomplish something similar to backpropagation: they push weights to model data well.
 You could say that pre-training and backprop are substitutable means to the same end.

 To synthesize restricted Boltzmann machines in one diagram, here is a symmetrical bipartite and bidirectional graph: